About Breast Revision Surgery

 How much does breast revision surgery cost?

 Your cost for breast revision surgery will vary based on the complexity of your procedure.
 In your consultation, we will listen carefully to your needs and goals before completing a physical examination of your implants.
 After this, we will talk about your choices before creating your treatment plan.
 The total cost of revision surgery will be based on the complexity of the procedure, plus your new implants.
 It's better to concentrate on getting great results by finding a skilled plastic surgeon, like Dr. Canales and Dr. Furnas, instead of the cheapest surgeon.
-As a way to help make your surgery affordable, Plastic Surgery Associates Santa Rosa accepts many different payments, and we will give you information on low-interest financing.
+As a way to help make your surgery affordable, Plastic Surgery Associates of Santa Rosa accepts many different payments, and we will give you information on low-interest financing.

 What if Dr. Canales and Dr. Furnas weren't my original surgeon?

 Dr. Canales and Dr. Furnas can perform your revision surgery even if they were not the surgeon who did your original breast augmentation.
 Revision surgery is sometimes more difficult compared to augmentation surgery, especially if you want significant changes or have problems, which is why it is best to find a skilled plastic surgeon who has advanced training and experience in breast surgery.
-Dr. Canales and Dr. Furnas also welcome their patients to come back to Plastic Surgery Associates Santa Rosa for revision surgery after their augmentation surgery if they notice an issue or would like new implants.
+Dr. Canales and Dr. Furnas also welcome their patients to come back to Plastic Surgery Associates of Santa Rosa for revision surgery after their augmentation surgery if they notice an issue or would like new implants.

 What about loose skin?